-The psychologist suggests to measure team morale by asking team members to rate the following statements on the scale from 1 to 5 (or from 1 to 7, as it more nuanced):
+So, Verwijs suggests to measure Team Morale by asking team members to rate the following statements on the scale from 1 to 5 (or from 1 to 7, for more nuanced results):

 - I feel fit and strong in my team